Furrj/TaskrClient/README.md

-Taskr Ppoductivity made in React with Typescript
+Taskr Productivity made in React with Typescript